larsiusprime/boardgames/dragon_pants/README.md

   Place all "time" cards (those bearing a number with a + or - sign) into their own deck.
 This is the "Deck of Destiny."
 Select a set of time cards to include in this deck (see table below), shuffle them together, and place the deck face-down next to the board.
 Place all unused time cards back in the game box -- they will not be used.

+   Place the time card on the table and place the time status marker at 0, and the time goal marker on your chosen time goal.
+(If this is your first time playing, we recommend the "Standard game" deck and a time goal of **-10**).

   ###Standard game

  | Card type |   -1  |    -2 |    -3 |    +1 |    +2 | Deck sum |